TurBoss/FFNx/docs/mods/exe_data.md

 (Direct Mode)[direct_mode.md] feature.

 Use the `save_exe_data` option to dump files to the direct/exe/ directory.
-And then FFNx will look for those files directly instead of data from the EXE.
+And then tnx3000 will look for those files directly instead of data from the EXE.

 ## Supported data